michaeldzjap/waveplayer/README.md

   Returns a Promise which may be used to perform an action when a track finishes.

+* `load()`

+  Load an audio file from a URL and return a Promise which may be used to perform an action when the audio file has finished loading.

 * `schedulePlaylist(options)`

   Schedules a new playlist.